microsoft/adaptivecards-templates/private-templates-service/README.md

   - The value entered in the 'cosmos_database_name' field in the deployment form has already been used.
 This value must be unique.
   - The value entered in the 'Azure_active_directory_app_registration_id' field does not exist.
   - The value entered in the 'App_service_plan_subscription' field does not exist.
 Ensure that it is in the following format: `/subscriptions/{subscription_id}/resourceGroups/{resource_group_name}/providers/Microsoft.Web/serverfarms/{App_service_plan_name}`
+  - The location selected is not the same as the location of the App service plan that you have selected.

+##### Checking on your deployment

+To check on the status of your deployment, you can either check on the Deploy to Azure page, which will provide updates on which resources were created, or you can check on the [Azure Portal](portal.azure.com) under the resource group where the app was deployed.
+On the left side navigation bar, under the 'Settings' header, click 'Deployments'.
+Here, you can click the deployment and check on the status of each of the resources created and operation details.

 ## Running the latest changes locally with MongoDB